-Menstrual cups are little reusable silicone cups that ‘catch’ your period.
-You can buy them online for about $50, and they are a valid alternative to tampons.
+Menstrual cups are little reusable silicone cups that ‘catch’ your period, available for about $50.
+Menstrual cups are an alternative to tampons.

-There are measurements on the side so you an see how much blood has come out.
-Some sizes are recommended for women 30 and over and for women under 30 and who have given birth vaginally, or for women under 30 who haven’t given birth vaginally.1 Check the instructions on your brand of choice.2
+There are measurements on the side of the menstrual cup, allowing you to see how much blood has been collected.
+Some sizes are recommended for those aged 30 and over, and for those under 30 who have given birth vaginally, or for anyone under 30 who hasn’t given birth vaginally.1 Check the instructions for your preferred brand.1

 How to put a menstrual cup into your vagina

-The moon cup suctions onto the vaginal wall about half way up into the vagina, not up against the cervix.
-Squeeze the cup together, and push it inside your vagina holding the body of the cup.
-It is in far enough when you hear it pop open.3 Make sure it is in place properly, and then go about your business as per usual.
-Make sure you monitor, at least at first, when you should take it out, rinse it off with water, and reinsert.4
+The moon cup suctions onto the vaginal wall about halfway up into the vagina, not up against the cervix.
+Squeeze the cup together and push it inside your vagina, holding the body of the cup.
+It is in far enough when you hear it pop open.3 Ensure it is properly in place, and then proceed with your business as usual.
+Make sure you monitor, at least at first, when you should take it out, rinse it off with water, and reinsert.2

 What not to do with menstrual cups

 Don’t have sex with a moon cup in, simply because your period could go everywhere.
-Be careful taking the cup out, as there is no lid on it.
-Blood may be spilled.
+Be careful when taking the cup out, as it has no lid.
+Blood may spill.

 What can go wrong when using a menstrual cup?